jeremyt135/connectdisks/README.md

 ## Platforms

-The project has been tested on Windows 10 x64 using Visual Studio 2017 (MSVC 14.1).
+(10/8/2019) The project has been tested on Windows 10 x64 using Visual Studio 2017 (MSVC 14.1).

+## Notes

+This is currently a work in progress.
+It may have bugs producing crashes or other unexpected behavior.